LETHE DICKINSON looks at the strengths and weaknesses of 'Medea' by Rosie Hewlett

 I’ll begin with the good and attempt to not be scathing (though it will be hard).

 I am sure that this will, like the trend of other modern retellings, be a hit on Tiktok.
-It is easy to read and the speech (of which is mostly) is modern.
+It is easy to read and the speech is (mostly) modern.
 There are buzz phrases such as ‘I prefer the term sorceress’ and the ever so classic of ‘who did this to you?’ from the love interest.
 Medea’s early anger comes from her pain and hatred of her circumstance, which I’m sure will be found relatable by the masses (even if it has stripped her powerful priestess backstory from her).
 I’m sure poor abused Medea with a special gift and the budding beginnings of girl power as she takes her life in her hands and runs off with a man will be snapped right up.

-Hewlett attempts at a feminist message of girl power facilitated by the hero and huntress Atalanta who disdains men’s control over women and the misogyny of Greek heroes.
+Atalanta who disdains men’s control over women and the misogyny of Greek heroes.
 Atalanta and Circe both offer Medea the image of a powerful woman to emulate herself after, thus offering the main character as a stand-in for the reader to empower themselves, facilitated by the first person.

 The Not-So-Good Bits